 - Additional pieces of art, chosen at large from all grades, will be chosen as honorable mentions and will be printed in the calendar.

-- The “Artist of the Year” will be featured in Indiana Connection, Indiana’s electric co-op publication, after the winners are selected in March 2021.
+- The “Artist of the Year” will be featured in Indiana Connection, Indiana’s electric co-op publication, after the winners are selected in the spring of 2024.

 - Names of the winners and winning artwork may also be featured in Indiana Connection.